Physics-informed Guided Disentanglement in Generative Networks: Related works

 \subsection{Physics-based generation}

 Many works in literature rely on rendering to generate physics-based traits in images, for rain streaks~\cite{garg2006photorealistic,halder2019physics,tremblay2020rain,weber2015multiscale,rousseau2006realistic}, snow~\cite{barnum2010analysis}, fog~\cite{sakaridis2018semantic,halder2019physics} or others.
 In many cases, physical phenomena cause occlusion of the scene -- well studied in the literature.
 For instance, many models for raindrops are available, exploiting surface modeling and ray tracing~\cite{roser2009video,roser2010realistic,hao2019learning}.
 In~\cite{you2015adherent}, raindrop motion dynamics are also modeled.
 Recent works instead focus on photorealism relaxing physical accuracy constraints~\cite{porav2019can,alletto2019adherent}.
 A general model for lens occluders has been proposed in~\cite{gu2009removing}.
-Logically, it is extremely challenging to entirely simulate the appearance of scene encompassing multiple physical phenomena (for rain: rain streaks, raindrops on the lens, reflections, etc.), hence in~\cite{tremblay2020rain} they also combine i2i networks and physics-based rendering.
+Logically, it is extremely challenging to entirely simulate the appearance of scene encompassing multiple physical phenomena (for rain: rain streaks, raindrops on the lens, reflections, etc.), hence in~\cite{tremblay2020rain,musat2021multi} they also combine i2i networks and physics-based rendering.
+In~\cite{lengyel2021zero}, they propose to exploit night physics characteristics to perform domain adaptation.
 However, this is quite different from our objective since they assume to physically model features not present in the target images.
 To the best of our knowledge, there is no method which unifies rendering based on physical models and i2i translations in a complementary manner.